How to Install Liquorix Kernel on Ubuntu Linux

 sudo apt install linux-image-generic

-Now restart your PC to finalize the removal of Liquorix.
+Now restart your PC to finalize the removal of Liquorix:

-reboot
+sudo reboot

 cat /proc/version

-Example output if the default kernel is restored:
+Example output confirming the default kernel restoration:

-Linux version 5.x.x
+Linux version x.x.x

 Conclusion